Seahawks clinch playoff berth outlasting Chiefs 38-31 | New Country 923

 RECORD WATCH

-Carson became the first Seattle running back since Marshawn Lynch in 2014 to have 1,000 yards rushing. … Kelce passed Tony Gonzalez for most yards receiving in a single season by a tight end in Chiefs history. … Mahomes has 30 touchdown passes on the road, most in NFL history.
-Tom Brady had 29 in 2007.
+Carson became the first Seattle running back since Marshawn Lynch in 2014 to have 1,000 yards rushing. … Kelce passed Tony Gonzalez for most yards receiving in a single season by a tight end in Chiefs history. … Mahomes has 31 touchdown passes on the road, most in NFL history.
+Tom Brady had 29 in 2007. … Wilson is first QB in NFL history with winning record in each of first seven seasons.

 INJURIES